Mayor & Councillors

 Their job as elected members is to govern and manage the interests of this district on behalf of everyone who lives here.
 It is also their role to look after the well-being of this community, now and in the future.

 The Council is led by the Mayor together with 11 elected Councillors.
 Their contact details are below should you want to discuss your ideas, issues or concerns.

-Council meet every six weeks.
+Council meets monthly.
 This is when formal decisions regarding the running of our district are made.

 Our Council has also chosen to have four Community Boards to help represent the communities of Central Otago, they are Vincent Community Board, Cromwell Community Board, Maniototo Community Board and Teviot Valley Community Board.

 I often say that I don't know if I'm the luckiest man in the world, but I am certain I am the luckiest one I know.
 What makes me feel that way?

 Firstly, I have a marvellous wife and family, including a very entertaining mokopuna who lives nearby.
 I have also been given the great privilege of now being in my third term as the Mayor of the best place in the world, our Central Otago.